cramptc/cramptc/README.md

 **Dissertation**: Quantum computing for use in molecular ground state estimation **Other**: Philosophy of Science

-## Extracurricular Activities

-President and Founder of Informatics Rugby Club
-Social and Sponsorship Secretary of Edinburgh University Trampoline Club Member of Informatics Football, Engineers Rugby, and Edinburgh University Boxing Club

 ## Connect With Me
 - **LinkedIn:** (https://www.linkedin.com/in/chris-crampton-2634a0261/)